Game-Theoretic Semantics for Alternating-Time Temporal Logic: Analysing embedded games

-\begin{proof} \textit{(Sketch)} Since winning time labels determine the time limits needed for winning, there is no need for players to announce any other ordinals than the winning time labels.
-Therefore, in the game related to $\tlimbound'$, we may assume that players declare the same ordinals as in the game related to $\tlimbound$.
-For more details, see the appendix. \end{proof}
+\begin{proof} \textit{(Sketch)} Since winning time labels determine the time limits needed for winning, there is no need for the players to announce any higher ordinals than the winning time labels.
+Therefore, by the assumption that all winning time labels of the embedded games within $\mathcal{G}_{\tlimbound'}$ are below $\tlimbound$, we can show that $\tlimbound'$-bounded \GTS becomes equivalent with $\tlimbound$-bounded \GTS.
+From this it follows that, for any embedded game, the same winning time labels are constructed with respect to both $\tlimbound$ and $\tlimbound'$.
+For more details, see the proof in the appendix. \end{proof}